creds2/od-data/README.md

 owned car, often the most powerful energy converter people have access to. <!--
 * I suggest to move this paragraph a bit further.
 In my opinion, the first paragraph should be a to-the-point summary of our paper.
 This paragraph is about the physics of energy, which is more background.
 I added a new first paragraph as suggestion.
-* Also, it was quite difficult for me to read, and probably also for other non-native-English/non-specilist-in-energy people.
+* Also, it was quite difficult for me to read, and probably also for other non-native-English/non-specialist-in-energy people.
 Specifically:
-  * A few diffucult words which I had to look up: ephemeral and ubiquitous.
+  * A few difficult words which I had to look up: ephemeral and ubiquitous.
 Could be due to my bad English.
   * This paragraph is basically a summary of physics about energy.
 For non-specialists like me, it took me some time to digest, and also raises some questions, such as
     * What happens with the non-useful energy?
     * How does energy conversion work?